sysrpl/Codebot.Web/README.md

 </html>
 ```

-The templating enging will recognize the curly braces ``{ }`` and attempt to substitute its contents using a property of your object.
+The template engine will recognize the curly braces ``{ }`` and attempt to substitute its contents using a property of your object.
 In the example above ``The title of this page is {Title}`` will be substituted with ``The title of this page is Blank``.
 This is because the base class of PageHandler defines a ``Title`` property like so:

 ```csharp
     public virtual string Title { get => "Blank"; }